Written Moroccan Darija - Arabic and Arabizi

 Conclusion

 The choice between Arabic script and Arabizi often depends on the context and the writer's preferences.
-While Arabic script is favored in more formal contexts, Arabizi dominates in informal digital communication.
+While Arabic script is favored in more formal contexts (ads, billboards), Arabizi dominates in informal WhatsApp chats and social media comments.
 As Moroccan Darija continues to evolve as a written language, it will be interesting to see how these writing systems develop and potentially converge in the future.

 Social